 Writing in a journal or notebook is another great way to take your mind off of the pain.

-This is a creative idea, which may come in handy if you’ve left buying a gift to the last minute.
+This is a creative idea, which may come in handy if you’re strapped for cash or left buying a gift to the last minute.

 Create things you can do to help them out.
 It is a thoughtful and inexpensive gift that will also give your loved one a helping hand.